cldf-datasets/languageatlasofthepacificarea/USAGE.md

 Let's break this down:

 1. The outermost `SELECT` pulls together related rows from `LanguageTable` and `ContributionTable` for the language Yopno, specified by its Glottocode `yopn1238`.
+The many-to-many relation between `LanguageTable` and `ContributionTable` is mediated through the association table `LanguageTable_ContributionTable`.
 2. Since the `Glottocodes` member in `ContributionTable.Properties` is array-valued, we need to create individual rows for each Glottocode using [json_each](https://www.sqlite.org/json1.html#jeach).
 These rows are then joined to each row of `ContributionTable`.